vinicioslc/tinfoil-hat/README.md

 ## TO-DO

+- [ ] Add gui to override and customize TITLEID info on server
-- [  ] Download torrent files from magnet link
+- [ ] Allow download torrent files from magnet link